Flamurtari FC: 1945–1980

 In November 1944, Shoqata Sportive Ismail Qemali was re-opened.
 The championship began on 16 September 1945 and the club was playing against Vllaznia.
 SH.S.
 Ismail Qemali lost 1–0.
 The 1945 season saw the team end in fourth place in a 6 team league.
 The next championship would be better for The Fleet.
 On 22 June 1946, the club renamed itself Klubi Sportiv Flamurtari Vlorë.
 The 1946 season saw Flamurtari going to the championship final after winning First Division Group B. The final was played in two legs, one in Vlorë and one in Shkodër.
 Flamurtari lost both matches with an aggregated score of 5–0.
 In 1948, Flamurtari played once again in the final, still losing to Partizani Tirana, 6–2 in Qemal Stafa.
 In 1951 the club changed its name to Puna Vlorë, but in 1958 the club used once again the name Flamurtari.
 In 1954 Flamurtari participated in the Spartak Cup and won the competition after beating Vllaznia 6–0 and KS Teuta and Ylli i Kuq Pogradec 2–0.
 After reaching twice the championship final, in 1960 made it to the Albanian Cup final.
 In the first round playing against Ylli i Kuq Pogradec and beating them both at home and away matches.
 In the second round Flamurtari would play against Besa Kavajë.
 The teams drew both matches and had to go on extra time.
 After 90 minutes played in Kavaje and 135 minutes played in Vlorë the two teams were still equal.
 Flamurtari passed the second round thanks to the corners rule: the team that had more corners would qualify.
 These were 8 to 5 for Flamurtari.
 In the third round Flamurtari played against Skënderbeu Korçë.
 The first match in Vlorë ended in a 3–0 win for the home side.
-In Korce, in the 2nd leg match, Skënderbeu Korçë were leading 3–0 in half-time.
+In Korçë, in the 2nd leg match, Skënderbeu Korçë were leading 3–0 in half-time.
 In the second half Flamurtari made one of the greatest comebacks in the history of Albanian football winning 4–3 in the end of the 90 minutes.
 In the final the team played against Dinamo Tirana and they lost 1–0 after a hard-fought match.
 The next years were almost same for the team, placed always in mid-table.